Multi-scale Latent Point Consistency Models for 3D Shape Generation: Experiments

-\textbf{Results} We use the Adam optimizer \cite{kingma2014adam} to train our model, where the VAE is trained for $8,000$ epochs and the diffusion prior for $24,000$ epochs, with a batch size of $128$.
-We set $T = 1,000$ as the time steps of the diffusion process.
-For latent consistency distillation, we train MLPCM for $100$K iterations with a batch size of $128$, a learning rate of $2 \times 10^{-4}$, and an EMA rate $\mu = 0.99995$.
-We validate our model's results under two settings: normalizing data across the entire dataset and normalizing each shape individually.
-Samples from MLPCM are shown in Figure~\ref{fig:main_result2} and Figure ~\ref{fig:main_result}, and quantitative results are provided in Table~\ref{table:table1} and Table~\ref{table:table2}.
+More visual results generated by our multi-scale latent consistency model are demonstrated in Figure~\ref{fig:more_result}.
+Overall, our model achieves sharper thin structures, cleaner topology, and more uniform point distributions, leading to higher structural fidelity than other methods.

 Note that TM stands for Teacher Model and LCM stands for Latent Consistency Models.
 MLPCM outperforms all baselines and achieves state-of-the-art performance across all categories and dataset versions.
 Compared to key baselines like DPM, PVD, and LION, our samples are diverse and have a better visual quality.